diegodinizz/5-day-forecast/README.md

 ## Reflection

 This was a weekend-long project built as a short technical exercise.
-Project goals included building a single HTML page displaying the 5-day weather forecast for a location of your choice.
+Project goal included building a single HTML page displaying the 5-day weather forecast for a location of your choice.

 Originally I wanted to build an application that allowed users to see the forecast information from the OpenWeatherMap 5 day weather forecast API using the city of Edinburgh - Uk as an example.
 I started this process by using the `create-react-app` boilerplate, then adding `styled-components`.